scalettar/portal/notes.md

 ## TODO REMINDER

 * Create "Under Construction" placeholder app
+  * For apps in progress, can include link to branch on github
 * Replace blank apps with dummy placeholder style (currently when you hover over an invisible app there is a hover hand)
 * Make consistent app icon set
 * Create blog/articles section (Make this a separate website? articles.scalettar.com and also short alternate url)
   * Create basic UI
-  * Make sure routing works properly
+  * Ensure routing functions properly
   * Create database and tags system to easily manage posts

 ## APP PLANS